ptlong2311/pham-the-long-portfolio/Vines/README.md

 # Factory Digitization for MES Integration, Barcode Automation, and Label Printing

-A factory digitization project for the VinES factory under Vingroup, focused on streamlining production data flow by processing MES data, extracting APIs, and automating barcode generation and label printing for inner-box tracking.
+A **factory digitization project** for the VinES factory under Vingroup, focused on streamlining production data flow by **processing MES data**, **extracting APIs**, and **automating barcode generation** and **label printing** for inner-box tracking.
 The system was designed to reduce manual entry, improve traceability, and standardize labeling workflows across manufacturing operations.

 ## Overview